 Often you will find financial institutions package their products as explained above.
 But nothing stops you from following the same logic or anything in-between

-Three steps to create an investment portfolio
+Three steps to build an investment portfolio

-I had started to create a portfolio for myself but was still missing some pieces.
+I had started to build a portfolio for myself but was still missing some pieces.
 That was until I attended a JSE power hour webinar hosted by Nerina Visser.
 The presentation covered a great strategy for putting together a passive management portfolio.

 Step 1: Design your ideal portfolio